RPGrimes/Battle/README.md

 Day 1 partner --> [Mark McLeod](https://github.com/Cloudy1986) - Challenges 1 to 13 completed.
 We paired using the driver-navigator technique to push-pull commits to our own machines as we took turns.
 We made a particular effort to slow down and read back what we had done before testing it to make sure we understood what we thought the output would be to check our understading of the concept was correct before moving on.

-Day 1 partner --> [Madihah](https://github.com/DoodleDeBug) - Challenges 13 to 18 completed.
+Day 2 partner --> [Madihah](https://github.com/DoodleDeBug) - Challenges 13 to 18 completed.
 We paired using the driver-navigator technique to push-pull commits to our own machines as we took turns.

+Day 3 partner --> [Caeser Ibrahim](https://github.com/caeserlondon) - Challenges 19 to 26 completed.
+We took turns driving and navigating today, although we pushed exclusively from my machine due to a few technical issues Caeser was experiencing.

 ## About the task